marilynwaldman/lightsail-weather-map/README.md

 This is a prototype and proof of concept.
 In particular we are evaluation methods and research for programmatic map making without a gis.
 The goal is to evaluate resource requirements and constraints.

 This implementation is run on AWS Lightsail using nginx, gunicorn and flask.
-This architecture is discussed this link  and evolved from several tutorials as stated below.
+The architecture, pictured below,  is discussed this link  and evolved from several tutorials as stated below.

 https://medium.com/@maheshkkumar/a-guide-to-deploying-machine-deep-learning-model-s-in-production-e497fd4b734a

 <img src="./flask/static/img/arch.png" width="525"/>